-The old legend of the Maiden of Rosenau comes here in a new version.
-The Counts of Rosenau were members of the lower aristocracy and it was no secret that they were deeply in debt.
+The old legend about the Maiden of Rosenau comes here in a new version.
+The Counts of Rosenau were members of the lower aristocracy, and it was no secret that they were deeply in debt.
 The present Count of the Rosenau, a ruffian and lout, wanted to solve the problem by marrying into money.

 A ruthless lower aristocrat